 (2) This column represents discretionary bonuses earned during the applicable fiscal year.
-For fiscal year 2021, all full-time employees (including all NEOs other than Ms. Anderson Short) received a lump-sum holiday cash payment of \$1,000, which was paid in the discretion of the CEO in December 2021.
+For fiscal year 2022, all full-time employees (including all NEOs) received a lump-sum holiday cash payment of \$1,400, which was paid in the discretion of the CEO in December 2022.

-(3) Amounts in this column reflect the aggregate grant date fair value of RSU awards computed in accordance with FASB ASC Topic 718 granted during the applicable period, as discussed in Note 7 to the consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2021.
+(3) Amounts in this column reflect the aggregate grant date fair value of RSU awards computed in accordance with FASB ASC Topic 718 granted during the applicable period, as discussed in Note 7 to the consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022.
 The grant date fair value of each award is measured based on the closing price of the Company's common stock on the date of grant.

-(4) Amounts in this column reflect the aggregate grant date fair value of stock options computed in accordance with FASB ASC Topic 718 granted during the applicable period, as discussed in Note 7 to the consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2021.
+(4) Amounts in this column reflect the aggregate grant date fair value of stock options computed in accordance with FASB ASC Topic 718 granted during the applicable period, as discussed in Note 7 to the consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022.
 The grant date fair value of the options was determined using the Black-Scholes option pricing model based on the fair market value on the date of grant.
 These amounts reflect our accounting expense for these stock options and do not represent the actual economic value that may be realized by each NEO.
 There can be no assurance that these amounts will ever be realized.

-(5) In the case of Dr. Short and Mr. Smith, our Compensation Committee recommended, and our board approved, and in the case of each of our other NEOs (other than Ms. Anderson Short), our Compensation Committee approved, cash bonuses for 2021 for our NEOs under our Bonus Plan.
-The annual cash bonus for each NEO is equal to (1) the applicable target annual bonus amount multiplied by (2) the percentage achievement applicable to the weighted combination of the corporate performance goals as achieved by the Company in 2021 and, in the case of Mr. Vasquez, the achievement of certain individual performance goals.
-See "Elements of Executive Compensation-Annual Cash Incentive Bonuses" of the Compensation Discussion and Analysis for more information on the awards made to each NEO under our Bonus Plan for fiscal year 2021.
+(5) In the case of Dr. Short and Mr. Smith, our Compensation Committee recommended, and our board approved, and in the case of each of our other NEOs, our Compensation Committee approved, cash bonuses for 2022 for our NEOs under our 2022 Corporate Bonus Plan, which were paid in February 2023.
+The annual cash bonus for each NEO is equal to (1) the applicable target annual bonus amount multiplied by (2) the percentage achievement applicable to the weighted combination of the corporate performance goals as achieved by the Company in 2022 and, in the case of Mr. Vasquez, the achievement of certain individual performance goals.
+See "Elements of Executive Compensation-Annual Cash Incentive Bonuses" of the Compensation Discussion and Analysis for more information on the awards made to each NEO under our Bonus Plan for fiscal year 2022.